stolostron/deploy/README.md

           restartPolicy: OnFailure" | kubectl apply -f -
 ```

-On to the managed cluster check the hello pod is running:
+On the managed cluster validate that the hello pod is running:

 ```
 $ kubectl get pods -n default